Ifycode-experiments/ESM-api-boilerplate-template/README.md

-## Youser app nodejs
+## Node mongoDB starter kit
-This is the repository for the youser app backend source code to be used alongside youser-client.
+This is the repository containing backend source code to be used alongside your any frontend projects.
+To update readme soon.

 **Technologies:**